 13. DISPOSAL CONSIDERATIONS

-The cement which is destined for disposal must be managed in accordance with Part IV of the "Regulations on waste management" of the 152/2006 Legislative Decree "Regulations on the environment" and s.m.i. and implemented decrees.
-However, the cement does not hold any type of risk for eventual disposal.
+The cement which is destined for disposal must be managed in accordance with Part IV of the "Regulations on waste management" of the 152/2006 Legislative Decree "Regulations on the environment" and subsequent amendments and implemented decrees.